 Do you take payments from manufacturers to conduct reviews of their products?

 No. Absolutely not.
 Darko.Audio is not pay-to-play and we don’t do sponsored content.
 Not on this website and not on YouTube.
 If we deem a product sufficiently interesting and we have the time, we’ll cover it.
 And whilst we are here: we do not charge hi-fi show exhibitors for show coverage.

 This website is, as it has always been, funded by the banner advertising you see around you.
 For interested parties, those ads also serve as a public statement of Darko.Audio’s financial interests.

 Advertising revenue pays for the time taken to conduct reviews by advertisers and non-advertisers.
-For anyone keeping score, at least 75% of products featured in these pages are made by companies who have never advertised with us.
+For anyone keeping score, at least 75% of products featured on these pages come from companies who have never advertised with us.

 So any company stumping up the cash gets an ad?

-Actually, no. Not all companies looking to buy advertising space get to do so.
-Advertising on Darko.Audio is an invite-only situation.
+Actually, no. Not all companies looking to buy advertising space on Darko.Audio get to do so.
+It’s an invite-only situation.
 90% of cold callers are turned away.
 Only those whose products we really like get the nod.
 As a result, this site’s banner ads come from manufacturers whose products we dig immensely.

 Are banner ads really that effective?

 You bet they are!
 With 400,000 unique viewers hitting up this website each month (as many as our YouTube channel – see below), banner ad click-through is stronger than ever.
 That the website ads are immune to client-side ad-blocking software helps with that.
 And even if they’re not clicked, they can’t be unseen.